 Drivers may use their vehicles in most cases unless the delivery company provides them with a vehicle (which is unlikely).
 The problem, though, is auto insurance companies don’t honour personal policies if a driver is in a collision while delivering food.
 Why?
 When you work for a food delivery company, you are using your vehicle for a commercial purpose.
 Your auto policy is not designed to provide coverage for business purposes.

-Don’t dash and dine: going without food delivery insurance will cost you
+Going without food delivery insurance will cost you

 Getting a commercial auto insurance policy